PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 ---

 Scribbled on the back in course handwriting:
+Agent G12290 - response - and rains daggers on the city below.

 Professor passed through Shavalant days ago.
 Intel obtained from commoners, status unverified.

 Disheveled "nervous" man carrying a brown satchel was accompanied by a detail of 6 knights in plate, and one Bishop in silver/red robes.
-Nervous man was being ordered around by bishop, who seemed in charge.
+Nervous man was being ordered around by the bishop, who seemed in charge.

 Group stayed at Sleepy Owl Inn, causing little disturbance.
 Left before dawn.
-Were seen leaving town to the West, assumed to be traveling to known CotSF safehouse Castle Arakhain, long termed "The Light House".
+Were seen leaving town to the West, assumed to be traveling to known CotSF safehouse Castle Arakhain, long termed "The Lighthouse".
+End of report.